LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

 1         <none>
 ```

-Same can be seen for ReplicaSet resources:
+The same can be seen for ReplicaSet resources:

 ```bash
 kubectl rollout history statefulset lb-csi-controller -n kube-system